buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyCameraBlock.RaycastConeLimit.md

 public float RaycastConeLimit { get; }
 ```

-Returns the maximum positive angle you can apply for pitch and yaw.
+Gets the maximum positive angle you can apply for pitch and yaw.

 ### Returns